Global Contemporary Art

 3020 William Johnston Building

 Her current book project, Where There’s Everything: Michelangelo Pistoletto and World-Building in Arte Povera, examines the work of the contemporary Italian artist within the politicized cultural contexts of post-WWII Italy and Europe, and against the broader geopolitical horizon for art of the 1960s.
 Focusing especially on the artist’s investigation of conventional figuration as a critical model for postwar creative practice, her book offers a counter-narrative to dominant histories of postwar art in and out of Italy, and theorizes a new language of figuration for the broader field of art history.
-Her research also includes a second book-length project, on African art and Italian colonialism, which focuses on African artistic and cinematic practices in the Maghreb, Eastern Horn, and diaspora that negotiate legacies of Italian colonialism.
+Her research also includes a second book-length project on contemporary art and Italian colonialism.

 Her scholarship and professional activities have been supported by the Institute for International Education (IIE), the University of California, Los Angeles, Florida State University, Magazzino Italian Art Foundation, the Bibliotheca Hertziana – Max Planck Institute for Art History, and the Italian Art Society.
 Her recent publications have appeared in Third Text, African Arts and in Theorizing Visual Studies: Writing through the Discipline (eds.
 J. Elkins and K. McGuire, et al).
 Her translation work (Italian to English) has also been published, appearing in the catalogue for the internationally traveling exhibition, Ends of the Earth: Land Art to 1974 (eds.
 M. Kwon and P. Kaiser).
 She holds an M.A. and Ph.D. in Art History from UCLA and a B.A. with Honors in Art History from Stanford University.
 Prior to joining the faculty at FSU, she was Visiting Assistant Professor of Art History at Washington College.